Pacific Association Collections - PAC

 Unless the association's governing documents provide for a shorter period of time, the association has five years.
 However, the precise date that starts the five years is subject to certain circumstances.
 Consequently, an association board should check with an assessment collection attorney concerning the start date of the statute of limitations if it is important to know.

-What is an Abstract of Judgment and how dose it work to collect money that is owed?
+What is an Abstract of Judgment and how does it work to collect money that is owed?

 An Abstract of Judgment is a written summary of a Money Judgment.
 The Abstract states how much money was awarded to the creditor, the interest rate to be paid on the judgment amount, and any court costs that were awarded.
 See: Abstract of Judgment.